 - Attend all orchestra activities, including weekly rehearsals, weekend retreats, and concerts as outlined in the respective Orchestra Schedule, arriving at least one hour in advance of the orchestra’s call time and staying until the last student has departed.

 - Set up and take down orchestra chairs and equipment and post signs for all rehearsals and sectionals

 - Serve as point person for social activities and parent meetings which take place in conjunction with rehearsals each semester; manage early set-up of tables and chairs, post signs, direct parent volunteers, receive food deliveries, and assist with clean-up, etc.

 - As needed, move percussion in and out of storage for rehearsals and help load/unload GTCYS truck at concerts

-- Musical proficiency on an orchestral instrument (String instrument proficiency required for Philharmonia and Sinfonia level orchestras: must be an excellent tuner, know the basics of stringed instrument maintenance, and be comfortable playing examples for students.
+- Musical proficiency on an orchestral instrument (String instrument proficiency required: must be an excellent tuner, know the basics of stringed instrument maintenance, and be comfortable playing examples for students.
 See www.gtcys.org/programs for more details about the orchestra levels.)

 - Understanding of the physical, emotional, and musical needs of young learners